ForgeRock/forgeops/samples/fr-platform/README.md

 1. *(Optional - initial minikube vm setup)* If you want to run the sample locally in minikube, you first need to prepare your minikube VM.
 This is only needed the first time you setup your minikube VM; if you restart your host or your VM, you do not need to repeat this setup.

-    This creates the minikube VM, enables the ingress addon, adds a new namespace to your kubectl config, and initializes the helm tiller:
+    This creates the minikube VM, enables the ingress addon, adds a new namespace to your kubectl config, initializes the helm tiller, and installs the cert-manager chart:

     ```
     minikube start --insecure-registry 10.0.0.0/24 --memory 4096 && \
     minikube addons enable ingress && \
     kubectl config set-context sample-context --namespace=sample --cluster=minikube --user=minikube && \
     sleep 2 && \
-    helm init --wait
+    helm init --wait && \
+    helm upgrade -i cert-manager --namespace kube-system stable/cert-manager
     ```

 2. *(Optional - prep minikube for use)* If you are using minikube, you will need to run these commands every time the VM starts (after first setup as well as after every reboot).